“One person in a van is a tramp, but two is an adventure.”

 Home away from home

 At first we hadn’t hit it off.
 He later confessed I’d seemed “a bit stuck up”.
 I’d thought he was a people-pleaser.
 When I coaxed that story out of him, though, I was impressed and amused in equal measure, and he said: “I just had my first real conversation in Raglan.”
-I sat quietly, realising I was young and full of myself sometimes.
+I sat quietly, realising that I had, too, and that I was young and full of myself sometimes.
+Then I ruined it: I wanted to buy some flip flops on the way home.
+Sam hates shopping, as I was to learn, and stalked off after ten minutes, frustrated.

 Sam was gangly like a spider on a surfboard, and he behaved like a drug — pulling you high as a kite, laughing, or down with his grumps.
 Samba music always flows gently through Raglan.
 Once he drowned it out with Iron Maiden on the car stereo, then stalled the engine.
 “Put your shades on,” he instructed.
 “We can pull this off.”